 The Bottom Line

 - Who Needs To Train The PSD - While some owners may want to seek out a professional trainer, PSDs can be trained by anyone including yourself as per the ADA.

-- How To Make Your Pet A PSD? - To make your pet an PSD you need to have a mental health evaluation with a licensed professional in your state.
+- How To Make Your Pet A PSD? - To make your pet a PSD you need to have a mental health evaluation with a licensed professional in your state.
 If you do not feel you can adequately train your dog to perform psychiatric tasks, we recommend utilizing Pettable's convenient PSD training program.

 - Benefits Of A PSD - An ESA letter can help keep your pet in your home, waive expensive pet fees, stay in Airbnbs, and travel with your furry friend.

-- Satisfaction Guaranteed - Pettable is the only PSD service offering a satisfaction guarantee - meaning your letter work for you or you get your money back!
+- Satisfaction Guaranteed - Pettable is the only PSD service offering a satisfaction guarantee - meaning your letter works for you or you get your money back!

 How Are PSDs Different From ESAs?